Features of the code editor

 |Global Undo and Redo||The Undo Last Global Action and Redo Last Global Action commands on the Edit menu undo or redo global actions that affect multiple files.
 Global actions include renaming a class or namespace, performing a find-and-replace operation across a solution, refactoring a database, or any other action that changes multiple files.
 You can apply the global undo and redo commands to actions in the current Visual Studio session, even after you close the solution in which an action was applied.|

-You can find a number of advanced features on the Edit/Advanced submenu.
-Not all these features are available for all types of code files.
+You can find a number of advanced features on the Edit > Advanced menu on the toolbar.
+Not all of these features are available for all types of code files.

 |Format Document||Sets the proper indentation of lines of code and moves curly braces to separate lines in the document.|